SigNoz/signoz/pkg/query-service/app/integrations/builtin_integrations/clickhouse/config/collect-metrics.md

-### Collect Postgres Metrics
+### Collect Clickhouse Metrics

-You can configure Postgres metrics collection by providing the required collector config to your collector.
+You can configure Clickhouse metrics collection by providing the required collector config to your collector.

 #### Create collector config file